ROKOLabs/roko-net-api-template/README.md

 This is where all business logic should happen.
 We are doing this by levering out **MediatR** commands and queries which follow **Separation of Concerns Principle** nicely.
 In order to communicate with database or any other system, we are using interfaces we define in **Roko.Template.Application.Contracts** to achieve this.
 For validating our commands and queries, we are using **FluentValidation** which works nicely with **MediatR**

+## Blocks Layer

+This layers consists of helper classes that are used in one or more .NET libraries.
+Good examples is when you need specific exceptions in Presentation and Infrastructure layer or you have some extension methods on native .NET types. (eg. List extenisions)

 ## Domain Layer